 There are no specific requirements relating to neurology for STPs.
 However, the introduction of longer-term strategic planning at a local level could result in a step forward for neurology services.
-To test whether this was the case, The Neurological Alliance worked with Sue Ryder to undertake an audit of STPs’ plans, to see to what extent they were prioritising neurology improvement.
+To test whether this was the case, The Neurological Alliance worked with Sue Ryder in 2017 to undertake an audit of STPs’ plans, to see to what extent they were prioritising neurology improvement.
 The audit found that:

 - STPs most commonly engaged with neurology by engaging with stroke/dementia